 Where do the animals come from?

 Our adoptable pets come from a variety of sources, including owner surrendered animals, stray animals and transfers from other animal care facilities in our community.
-All incoming animals receive a medical examination and are tested for heartworms, feline leukemia and feline AIDS.
+All incoming animals receive a medical examination and are tested for heartworms (if age appropriate), feline leukemia and feline AIDS.
 All animals are spayed or neutered prior to adoption.

 Why do you charge an adoption fee and what does it cover?

 On average we spend $250-$350 per dog or cat for food, medical care and testing.
 This also includes spaying and neutering and our costs for operations (utilities, supplies, insurance, etc.).
 Our adoption fees only cover a small percentage of our cost compared to what we invest in each animal.
-All adopted dogs and cats are spayed or neutered, up to date on vaccinations, microchipped and come with a 30 day supply of heartworm and flea preventative.
+All adopted dogs and cats are spayed or neutered, up to date on vaccinations, microchipped and are current on heartworm and flea preventative.

 Why are some dogs’ adoption fees more expensive?